medoxsmartchain/docs/tutorials/bridge-tutorials/wrap-erc20-tokens-to-fusenet-and-unwrap-back-to-erc20.md

 # Using the bridge with TL20 tokens directly through the contract

-**Please use this tutorial at your own risk as it involves using Etherscan UI/Nordek explorer to relay the tokens.
-This tutorial is applicable only for TL20 tokens other than NRK.
-Do not use this tutorial to transfer NRK.**
+**Please use this tutorial at your own risk as it involves using Etherscan UI/MEDOX explorer to relay the tokens.
+This tutorial is applicable only for TL20 tokens other than MDC.
+Do not use this tutorial to transfer MDC.**

 We are going to have a UI soon so it would be good to wait for the bridge UI too.